a collection of notes on areas of personal interest

 The basic construction of walls was, as mentioned previously, of a trabeated or column and beam type.
 When left free-standing the columns had to be relatively robust as can be seen in the photograph to the right where they are fronting a liwan in a relatively sophisticated form demonstrated by the development of the normally square cross section as well as a decorated column head.
 This form of design can be seen in the Eastern Province of Saudi Arabia and is likely to have been imported from there.

 This wasn’t the case when they were combined with solid walls.
 A refinement which developed with time was that the massive structural wall was elaborated into a combination of wall and pier, thus reducing the overall weight of the construction.
 This process is a normal consequence or characteristic of architectural or engineering design and occurs as builders become increasingly familiar with the characteristics of their constructions.
 The piers would be spaced about 800-1000mm apart, their dimensions depending upon the number of storeys, the height of the wall and the size of the stones from which they were made.
 The space created between the piers – rushanih – were used for storage or decorative features.
-In some buildings they were closed by either panels of juss or, on the coast, by slabs of faroush – a form of dead coral which is found in thin, striated bands – to create ventilation systems by offsetting a pair of panels. permitting winds to channel between them.
-The lower photograph shows a piece of faroush lying in the remains of a fallen structure.
+In some buildings they were closed by either panels of juss or, on the coast, by slabs of faruwsh – a form of dead coral which is found in thin, striated bands – to create ventilation systems by offsetting a pair of panels. permitting winds to channel between them.
+The lower photograph shows a piece of faruwsh lying in the remains of a fallen structure.
 Note the sea shell fixed in its top left corner.

 Walls were constructed off a relatively level and solid base, preferably of solid rock but in some cases the foundation was constructed on undisturbed sub-soil, preferably at least 300mm below the finished surface adjacent to the building.
-The materials of construction were either stones – most common in the desert – but also of faroush, the importance of this being that it was a dead material and unlikely to move with time.
+The materials of construction were either stones – most common in the desert – but also of faruwsh, the importance of this being that it was a dead material and unlikely to move with time.
 In some parts of the Gulf live coral was used and, this being subject to moving with time, the structures were reinforced with horizontally placed pieces of wood.
-In Qatar I have not seen this and assume the reason for it was that it was always faroush or desert stones, hasa which were used.
+In Qatar I have not seen this and assume the reason for it was that it was always faruwsh or desert stones, hasa which were used.

 Stones from the desert were generally not worked in order to shape them, though some crude cutting of the relatively soft stones may have taken place in order to create a plane face to a building.
 However, the fact that they were irregularly shaped and sized means that they relied upon the packing of smaller stones and, particularly, juss to bind the stones together and produce a strong and relatively stable structure without the need for horizontal reinforcement.
 These structures were also covered on the outside with juss in order to protect the structure, a practice which requires constant maintenance in order to give continuing protection to the basic structure.